newmanw/mage-server/docs/use_cases/feeds.md

 1. The app presents a list of registered feed types.
 1. A1 selects the desired feed type.
 1. The app presents the configuration options for the new feed.
+   * This could include options such as the URL of a service endpoint, a fetch interval, maximum number of items to fetch, etc.
 1. A1 changes the options as desired.
 1. A1 requests a preivew of the feed data with the configured options.
 1. The app begins fetching preview data from the feed service with the configured options.